tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

 3. Thing 3
 ```

-The goal was to find all of my `org-roam` dailies created in 2022, parse out the three items I listed, and combine them in a way to manually evaluate them.
-Here is what the final code ended up looking like:
+To write my reflection post, I wanted to find all of my `org-roam` dailies created in 2022, parse out the three items I listed, and combine them in a way that allows me to review them together.
+Below is what the final code ended up looking like:

 ```emacs-lisp
 (require 'org)